notmatthancock/notmatthancock.github.io/_posts/2017-10-9-region-growing-wrapping-c.markdown

 Image segmentation with region growing is simple and can be used as an initialization step for more sophisticated segmentation methods.
 In this note, I'll describe how to implement a region growing method for 3D image volume segmentation (note: the code here can be applied, without modification, to 2D images by adding an extra axis to the image) that uses a single seed point and uses a neighborhood average inclusion criteria.
 First, we'll implement the algorithm in Python, and next, I'll show how to implement the algorithm in C, wrapping the C code using `f2py` in order to make it callable from Python.
 Implementing the code in C will give us big performance boosts, while wrapping the code in Python will gives all the convenience of scripting in Python.

-<p style="color: #bf4040">Disclaimer: I make no claim that the presented code is robust or error-free :grinning:</p>

 {% include toc.html %}

 ## Pseudocode